-Columbia-specific questions, also known as the writing supplement, tell the Admissions Committee more about your academic, extracurricular and intellectual interests.
+Columbia-specific questions, also known as the writing supplement, tell the Committee on Admissions more about your academic, extracurricular and intellectual interests.
 These questions provide insight to your intellectual curiosity, habits of mind, love of learning and sense of self.
-They also allow the Admissions Committee to learn more about you in your current community and why you feel Columbia’s distinctive experiences in and out of the classroom would be a good fit for your undergraduate education.
+They also allow the Committee on Admissions to learn more about you in your current community and why you feel Columbia’s distinctive experiences in and out of the classroom would be a good fit for your undergraduate education.
 We review your responses to these questions as an essential part of our holistic and contextual review, in order to get a fuller sense of you as a unique individual beyond the standard parts of the application.

-2021-2022 Columbia-Specific Questions
+2023-2024 Columbia-Specific Questions

 - Why are you interested in attending Columbia University?
 We encourage you to consider the aspect(s) that you find unique and compelling about Columbia.
+(150 words or fewer)

 - What attracts you to your preferred areas of study at Columbia College or Columbia Engineering?
 (150 words or fewer)